 Larung Gar seems like a maze when you walk around, and it’s easy to get lost in the small alleys and streets, but that’s just part of the fun.
-It didn’t seem like it was any numbers on the houses so how the monks and nuns find their way home is for me a mystery.
+It didn’t seem like it was any numbers on the houses so how the monks and nuns find their way home is to me a mystery.

-Except for walking around Larung Gar, you can visit one of the monastery’s, the monks that speaks some English will find you and try to practice their English and it’s a big chance if you will get invited home to some of the monks for a cup of tea.
+Except for walking around Larung Gar, you can visit one of the monastery’s, the monks that speak some English will find you and try to practice their English and it’s a big chance if you will get invited home to some of the monks for a cup of tea.

 It not much to write about Larung Gar in itself, its one of those places you just have to go and experience it for yourself.

 Getting to Larung Gar takes about three days from Chengdu, using public transportation while having your own transport would take about one day.

 NB.
 There are now two DIRECT buses from Chengdu to Sertar.
 There are usually two routes from Chengdu to Sertar, one is to arrive at Sertar(Serthar or Seda) through Maerkang, and the other is to arrive at Sertar through Kangding and Luhuo.Chengdu.
 The buses leave Chengdu at 6.10AM and 6.15 AM and are supposed to take 14hours.
 Everyone that has done the route, knows that 14hours are VERY VERY optimistic..